 ‘’Every detail of their daily life is a challenge,’’ said Eid Shaqoura. ‘’Our main goal of this club is to work with love and spirit.
 Disabled people shouldn’t feel ‘odd’ or like outcasts.
 We believe the best way to accelerate their rehabilitation is helping them integrate into society and make sure their voices and views are heard.’’

 Mohammed Dahman is one of the basketball coaches and manages a team of five disabled players.

 ‘’These disabled players are learning fast.
 They have the capability to sharpen their skills and win many contests in the future.
 But our major challenge is a lack of equipment, courts and wheelchairs,’’ Dahman said.
 Recently the club asked the International Committee of the Red Cross to donate wheelchairs for more than 40 disabled girls.

-Shaqoura agrees.
-A lack of funding is the organization’s main obstacle., he said. ‘’International donor organizations want to contribute or finance food and clothes.
+Eid agreed.
+A lack of funding is the organization’s main obstacle, he said. ‘’International donor organizations want to contribute or finance food and clothes.
 But activities like sports are important too, to build self-esteem and pride.”

 In addition to a shortage of proper equipment, the funding shortfall also means the club cannot accept more than its current 150 members.

-Another challenge faced by the club and all of its individual members is the lack of electricity in Gaza.
-Currently, power is on only an average of four hours per day due to a shortage of fuel--making it difficult to hold night games or practices.
-However, an American NGO, Rebuilding Alliance, donated solar-powered lights to the Al-Basma Club as part of the “It’s Time for Light” campaign.
+Another challenge faced by the club and its members is the lack of electricity in Gaza.
+Currently, power is available an average of only four hours per day due to a shortage of fuel, making it difficult to hold night games or practices.
+However, an American NGO, Rebuilding Alliance, donated solar-powered lights to the al-Basma Club as part of the “It’s Time for Light” campaign.
 These “Light of Hope” (Nur al-Amal) solar lamps have been distributed in turn to each of its members by Al-Basma